Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

 There are several reasons.
 Live animals in wildlife markets are kept in extremely cramped and inhumane conditions, not unlike in factory farms in the U.S., which subjects them to high levels of stress and, just like people, when animals are stressed they are more likely to get sick.
 And because they are in such confined conditions, and also because it is not unusual for different species to be kept in close quarters with one another, illnesses among the animals spread readily.
 Cages are often stacked on top of each other, facilitating easy exchange of all types of bodily fluids.
 Additionally, animals are slaughtered and sold on-site, which creates many opportunities for viruses to jump from animals to people.

-If we close live wildlife markets will that protect us from future zoonotic diseases?
+If we close all live wildlife markets and wildlife farms will that protect us from future zoonotic diseases?

-Yes and no. It’s part of the solution, but by no means the whole solution.
+Yes and no. It’s part of the solution, but not the whole solution.

 Wildlife markets, such as the one in Wuhan that is believed to be where COVID-19 first made the jump from animals to humans, are only one component of the vast and multifaceted wildlife trade.
 To help prevent more pandemics like this one, leaders need to crack down on all aspects of the trade, transport, and consumption of wildlife.
 For example, while the inhumane conditions of animals at live wildlife markets increases disease spread, the long and stressful transport that they undergo to arrive at the market contributes as well.